zilliztech/mcp-server-milvus/README.md

     - `output_fields`: Fields to include in results
     - `drop_ratio`: Proportion of low-frequency terms to ignore (0.0-1.0)

-- `milvus-vector-search`: Perform vector similarity search on a collection
+- `milvus_vector_search`: Perform vector similarity search on a collection
   - Parameters:
     - `collection_name`: Name of collection to search
     - `vector`: Query vector